MicrosoftDocs/minecraft-creator/creator/Documents/ResourcePack.md

 If your resource pack does not appear in the Add-Ons section of a world, that points to a malformed `manifest.json` file.
 Let's investigate it.

 - Are there two different UUIDs in the `manifest.json` header and modules section?
-See [UUID]{#uuid}
-for more information.
+See the **UUID** section for more information.
 - Have you turned on file extensions and paths? `manifest.json` may not be just `manifest.json`.
 If your Explorer window does not show file extensions, you can enable **File Name Extensions** under the **View** tab.
 - Double-check JSON curly braces and brackets.
 Tools like JSON linters can be helpful here.